-The De minimis regulation is set out in Regulation (EU) 2023/2831 of 13 December 2023 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid.
+If there is a risk of state aid, compliance with internal market rules can therefore be achieved through the De Minimis rule.
+The De Minimis Regulation was revised under the Commission Regulation (EU) 2023/2831 of 13 December 2023, which governs the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union in relation to De Minimis aid.